chrishulbert/dopefish-decoder/Readme.md

 ![Dopefish](https://github.com/chrishulbert/dopefish-decoder/blob/main/Dopefish.png?raw=true)

-This decodes/reads the graphics (and levels, eventually) for Commander Keen 4-5-6.
+This decodes/reads the graphics and levels for Commander Keen 4-5-6.

 To run, clone this repo, install Rust, and run: `make 4`.
 It should generate a bunch of png files in the current folder.

-It doesn't compress the PNGs, to do so, install `pngquant` then run `make shrink` to make them all a reasonable size.
+This generates big uncompressed PNGs.
+To compress them, install `pngquant` then run `make shrink` to make them all a reasonable size.

 ## Keen 5 and 6